In Recent News:

-Our goal is to support the appreciation of the creative arts: music, dance, art, theater, and to promote membership in the association and support of The Fine Arts Association.
+Our goal is to support the appreciation of the creative arts – music, dance, art and theatre and to promote The Fine Arts Association.

 Open to both men and women, membership in the Women’s Committee offers a diverse palette of activities and events in which to participate.
-Some of the highlights of our year include the Second Wednesday Lecture Series, a monthly gathering featuring musical entertainment and stimulating lectures, all accompanied by good food and good friends; and an annual fund raiser and social event to kick off the holiday season.
+Some of the highlights of our year include the Women’s Committee Second Wednesday Luncheon and Program Series, a monthly gathering featuring musical entertainment and stimulating lectures, all accompanied by good food and good friends; and an annual fund raiser and social event to kick off the holiday season.

 2019/20 Executive Committee and Chairs